AI has lowered the bar for entry into content creation

 I think companies need to realize that there's a lot more to it than just that.
 They need to take a long-term perspective and understand that marketing can have a lasting impact beyond just the immediate quarter.

-6. As a content marketer, what are some of the tools and assistants that you use on your laptop and Chrome extensions?
+6. As a content marketer, what are some tools and assistants that you use?

-7. What are the essential tools that you believe should be included in the content writing stack?
+7. What are some essential tools that you believe should be included in a content marketing stack?

 As a content marketer, you need to have a strong understanding of the tools available to you and how they fit into your overall strategy.
 In terms of analytics, I always recommend having a good analytics tool to help you track attribution and measure the success of your campaigns.
 Google Analytics is a great option, but other tools like Mixpanel and Amplitude are worth considering.